emptybraces/Blender-MyBestPieMenuEver/README.md

 ### [Common]

-- Quickly switch modes.
-You can switch to Pose mode or Weight Paint mode with mesh only, without having to select the linked armature.
+- Quickly switch each modes.
+  You can switch with one click from selecting MeshObject to BoneEdit/WeightPaint mode without having to select the linked armature.
 - Quickly editable view settings.
 - Quickly editable object settings.
 - Quickly open Preference.